nicolodiamante/chatty/README.md

 Release Highlights:

-- Language Support Expansion: SiriGPT adds support for Polski and Türkçe, enhancing the inclusivity of the user experience.
+- Language Support Expansion: SiriGPT adds support for Polski (Polish) and Türkçe (Turkish), enhancing the inclusivity of the user experience.

 - Enhanced Speech Recognition (ASR): With the introduction of the Whisper translation feature, SiriGPT's ASR functionality is significantly improved.
-It now enables transcriptions of audio files from supported languages into English text, facilitating convenient voice translation by simply typing or saying "Translate" in supported languages.
+It now enables transcriptions of audio files from supported languages into English text, facilitating convenient voice translation by simply typing or saying ‘Translate’ in supported languages.
 Chatty efficiently converts audio messages into text, making multilingual communication hassle-free.

 <br>